-Debuts carry the fury and fantasy of one’s lifetime, and the Beast has a few of those, the director and the stars all now have a feature under their belt, a Colt 45 of a film, silver bullet of dark erotica, fertile pathology, a sunlit & soiled mystical union of shadows & light.
+Debuts carry the fury and fantasy of one’s lifetime, and the Beast has a few of those, the director Michael Pearce, and the stars (crazy good JessieBuckley and Johnny Flynn) all now have a feature under their belt, a Colt 45 of a film, silver bullet of dark erotica, fertile pathology, a sunlit & soiled mystical union of shadows & light.

 On the island of Jersey lives a young woman named Mol, wild at heart, tamed by shame, made to repent for a sin that maybe never was, her soul content spilling over the edges of a repressive family structure, that could almost be called matriarchal, if the mother was not really the father in drag – the father absent, lost in a disease of the memory.
 This is the rancid broth, served in a pot of fine china, in which Mol can never measure up to the low bar of mediocrity.

 In comes a charming, filthy, sexy stranger in a truck, saves her from an unwanted advance, tells her he will fix her wound, and the Kundalini starts rising.

 The two embark on both a joyous and chilling folie à deux, to the horror of her family, and the delight of both lovers, dancing breathlessly to the back beat of a crime spree on the island – a serial killer of young girls is again on the hunt.

 Mol’s loyalty to her newfound love is now tested at every turn, as she glimpses a beastly nature under the shiny mane of her beloved, one that mirrors her own demons in ways she seems less and less able to grapple with.
 He is a suspect in the murders.
 And he has a nasty secret in his past.